sgolebiewski-intel/openvino/docs/notebooks/kosmos2-multimodal-large-language-model-with-output.rst

             example_input_second_stage = {
                 "input_ids": inputs["input_ids"][:, -1:],
                 "attention_mask": inputs["input_ids"].new_ones(1, inputs["input_ids"].shape[1] + 1),
-                'position_ids': position_ids,
+                "position_ids": position_ids,
                 "past_key_values": outs[1],
             }

             ov_model = ov.convert_model(model.text_model.model, example_input=example_input_second_stage)
             ov_model = postprocess_converted_model(
                 ov_model,
                 example_input=example_input_second_stage.values(),
                 input_names=inputs_,
                 output_names=outputs,
-                dynamic_shapes=dynamic_shapes
+                dynamic_shapes=dynamic_shapes,
             )
             ov.save_model(ov_model, SECOND_STAGE_MODEL_PATH)
             del ov_model
             cleanup_torchscript_cache()

     convert_text_model()

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:810: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:810: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if max_pos > self.weights.size(0):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:1119: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:1119: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if input_shape[-1] > 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:926: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:926: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attention_mask.size() != (batch_size, 1, seq_length, src_len):

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:1212: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/kosmos2/modeling_kosmos2.py:1212: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if past_key_values_length > 0:

 Compiling models and prepare pipeline
 -------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Select device that will be used to do models inference using OpenVINO from the dropdown list: